Ever since I retired over two years ago I’ve had a lot of time to think about things and life in general.

 Growing old has its disadvantages but the advantages far outweigh them.

-With age come wisdom, clarity of thought and emotions and the control of both.
+With age comes wisdom, clarity of thought and emotions and the control of both.
 Things that are really important come into focus while trivial, impractical and foolish things fade away.

 I’ve learned to accept myself as I am-as God created me-blemishes and all.

 I’ve also learned to accept others whether I agree with them or not.
-Jealously, hatred and pettiness are slowly disappearing as I have start to see others through the eyes of God.
+Jealously, hatred and pettiness are slowly disappearing as I have started to see others through the eyes of God.